Jean Metzinger: Neo-Impressionism, Divisionism

 Robert Herbert interprets Metzinger's statement: "What Metzinger meant is that each little tile of pigment has two lives: it exists as a plane whose mere size and direction are fundamental to the rhythm of the painting and, secondly, it also has color which can vary independently of size and placement.
 This is only a degree beyond the preoccupations of Signac and Cross, but an important one.
 Writing in 1906, Louis Chassevent recognized the difference, and as Daniel Robbins pointed out in his Gleizes catalogue, used the word "cube" which later would be taken up by Louis Vauxcelles to baptize Cubism: "M. Metzinger is a mosaicist like M. Signac but he brings more precision to the cutting of his cubes of color which appear to have been made mechanically".
 The interesting history of the word "cube" goes back at least to May 1901 when Jean Béral, reviewing Cross's work at the Indépendants in Art et Littérature, commented that he "uses a large and square pointillism, giving the impression of mosaic.
 One even wonders why the artist has not used cubes of solid matter diversely colored: they would make pretty revetments."

 Metzinger, followed closely by Delaunay—the two often painting together, 1906–07—developed a new sub-style that had great significance shortly thereafter within the context of their Cubist works.
 Piet Mondrian, in the Netherlands, developed a similar mosaic-like Divisionist technique circa 1909.
 The Futurists later (1909–1916) would adapt the style, thanks to Gino Severini's Parisian experience (from 1907 onward), into their dynamic paintings and sculpture.

 In 1910 Gelett Burgess writes in The Wild Men of Paris: "Metzinger once did gorgeous mosaics of pure pigment, each little square of color not quite touching the next, so that an effect of vibrant light should result.
 He painted exquisite compositions of cloud and cliff and sea; he painted women and made them fair, even as the women upon the boulevards fair.
 But now, translated into the idiom of subjective beauty, into this strange Neo-Classic language, those same women, redrawn, appear in stiff, crude, nervous lines in patches of fierce color."

 "Instead of copying Nature", Metzinger explained circa 1909, "we create a milieu of our own, wherein our sentiment can work itself out through a juxtaposition of colors.
 It is hard to explain it, but it may perhaps be illustrated by analogy with literature and music.
 Your own Edgar Poe (he pronounced it ‘Ed Carpoe’) did not attempt to reproduce Nature realistically.
-Some phase of life suggested an emotion, as that of horror in ‘The Fall of the House of Ushur.’
+Some phase of life suggested an emotion, as that of horror in ‘The Fall of the House of Usher.’
 That subjective idea he translated into art.
 He made a composition of it."